asu-cis-capstone/capx/README.md

 How to Install
 ==================
-*Please note that these instructions assume that you have initally set up Heroku on your machine and are able to run Heroku commands from your Terminal application.*
+*Please note that these instructions assume that you have initally set up Heroku with Python on your machine and are able to run Heroku commands from your Terminal application.
+Please visit [Getting Started with Heroku & Python](https://devcenter.heroku.com/articles/getting-started-with-python#introduction) if this has not been set up.
+Follow the setup instructions through installing the Heroku ToolBelt, which will allow you to use Heroku commands within your terminal application.*

 1. Download source from this GitHub repo
 2. Modify connection variables in the app.py file to match the connection variables in your Heroku App Database.